EvanLosh/template-full-stack/README.md

 * The table can be sorted and filtered
 * Tailwind CSS

+# Starting a new project

+1. Download the files of this repo as a .zip
+2. On github.com, create a new repo
+3. Unzip the download
+4. On github.com, Upload the contents of template-full-stack/ to the new repo and commit
+5. Clone the new repo to your local machine

 # To run this application locally

 In the client directory, run